wendahere/GS5/pages/2_individuals/2_subsystemarch.md

 ## **Subsystem Requirements and Specifications**

 Key subsystem requirements are cascaded down from the overall mission concept and mission level requirements.
-The full list of radio subsystem requirements are shown in Appendix A.
+The full list of radio subsystem requirements are shown in Appendix C.

 In general, the main subsystem requirements for the radio can be summarised into a few main themes: